 - Be patient and wait a bit until you buy your house.
 Give yourself more time to have a bigger down payment.
 This will lower your mortage loan amount you’d need.
 Prices could stay lower than normal with unemployment problems continuing.

 - Focus on getting a starter home.
-You can still buy a home, but you might consider getting something a bit more inside your price range, so you have bigger amount of wiggle room.
+You can still buy a home, but you might consider getting something a bit more inside your price range, so you have a bigger amount of wiggle room.
 If you’re buying your first home, a starter home can a better option.
 You may upgrades years down the road or you might find you like the house and stay.

 - Go for the home.
 If you’re in a position to get the home you want, that’s great.
 Just make sure you double check it is something within your budget.
 Otherwise, consider the first two options.